Gentlemen (horse): Racing career

-In 1998 he was entered into the Classic at the Breeders' Cup, with Richard Mandella as trainer, though Gentlemen ended up not competing because of an injury.
+In 1998 he was entered into the Classic at the Breeders' Cup at Churchill Downs with Richard Mandella as trainer, though Gentlemen eased and finished last.
+He was retired to stand at stud.

 Racing statistics

 Stud record

 In 1999, Gentlemen began stud duty at Walmac Farm in Lexington, Kentucky, where he met with modest success.
+He stood for a stud fee of $15,000 in 2002.
+In 2005, Gentlemen was relocated to Applebite Farms in California to stand stud for the 2006 season, at a stud fee of $5,000.
 In late 2007, he was purchased by Elite Stables, LLC and moved to Elite Thoroughbreds in Folsom, Louisiana.
 His 2008 stud fee was listed at a special introductory fee of $1500.

+Death

+As of 2025, Gentlemen's death had not been officially reported, however unsubstantiated claims were made in 2020 of his 2011 or 2012 death at a farm in Louisiana.

 Pedigree

 Gentlemen is inbred 4S × 4D to Graustark, meaning Graustark appears in the fourth generation on both the sire and dam's side of the pedigree.
 Gentlemen is also inbred to Northern Dancer 3S × 4D.